By DullesMoms, Dec 2019

 CITY OF ALEXANDRIA

-May be left unsupervised for 3 hours or more (Source).
+May be ready to be left unsupervised for up to 3 hours during daylight and early evening hours (Source).

 WASHINGTON, DC